Valdjr/valdjr/README.md

 ### Hello, I'm Valdir 👋
-I am a software engineer from Brazil and I like to code in javascript 🤓
+I am a software engineer from Brazil and my greatest achievement is not breaking anything on a Friday afternoon 🚨

 **About me**